langsamer/Qix/design.md

 _TODO:_ Check which is faster: filtering out horizontal edges before calculation or simply relying on `y1-y0 == 0`

+### Scoring

+To encourage the player to attempt to close larger area, the score for areas should be more than proportional to the area.

+    (area * constant) / (total_area - newly_closed_area)

 ## General

 Polygons always define areas in clockwise direction.
 (Because of the inverted y coordinate,